KittyGiraudel/site/_posts/2021-03-15-error-recovery-with-next.md

 ## [Update] Clean solution

 [Maximilian Fellner](https://twitter.com/mxfellner/status/1371540362662133766?s=20) was kind enough to take the time to build a demo of a way to inject Next scripts dynamically.
-The solution is a little complicated so I won’t go into the details in this article—feel free to check [Maximilian’s proof of concept](https://github.com/mfellner/static-nextjs-without-js).
+The solution is a little complicated so I won’t go into the details in this article — feel free to check [Maximilian’s proof of concept](https://github.com/mfellner/static-nextjs-without-js).
 Thanks for the hint Max!

 Building on top of his work, I figured out a rather elegant way forward.
 Instead of rendering `<script>` tags and then trying to remove or not to execute them when the `no_script` parameter is present, let’s turn it around.
 Let’s _not_ render the `<script>` tags, and only dynamically inject them at runtime when the `no_script` URL parameter is absent.